Tom Watson opens up fresh Labour divisions over Brexit

 Fresh Labour Party divisions have opened up over Brexit with a call from deputy leader Tom Watson for a second referendum before any general election.

-In a speech on Wednesday, Mr Watson will say that a single-issue Brexit election may not break the deadlock in Parliament – something only a second referendum can achieve with certainty.
+In a speech on Wednesday, Mr Watson said a single-issue Brexit election may not break the deadlock in Parliament – something only a second referendum could achieve with certainty.

-He will also argue that if a referendum were to follow an election, then Labour should commit “unambiguously and unequivocally” to campaign for Remain.
+He also argued that, if a referendum were to follow an election, then Labour should commit “unambiguously and unequivocally” to campaign for Remain.

-His latest intervention puts him on a fresh collision course with Jeremy Corbyn, who has made clear his priority is for an election once Parliament has closed off a no-deal Brexit.
+His latest intervention puts him on a fresh collision course with Labour leader Jeremy Corbyn, who has made clear his priority is for an election once Parliament has closed off a no-deal Brexit.

 Addressing the TUC in Brighton on Tuesday, Mr Corbyn confirmed an incoming Labour government would hold a new referendum – with Remain and a “credible” option for Leave on the ballot paper – but he has yet to say which he would support.

+Shadow Brexit secretary Sir Keir Starmer sought to play down the divisions, insisting the party was united around a second referendum, but acknowledged that discussions were ongoing.

+“At the moment there is a good discussion going on but we are very united having that discussion; we don’t want to shut down discussion in our party,” he said.

-In his speech to the Creative Industries Federation, Mr Watson will say that while a Brexit election might at the moment seem “inevitable”, such single issue campaigns were never desirable.
+In his speech to the Creative Industries Federation, Mr Watson said that, while a Brexit election might at the moment seem “inevitable”, such single-issue campaigns were never desirable.

-“Boris Johnson has already conceded that the Brexit crisis can only be solved by the British people,” he will say.
+“Boris Johnson has already conceded that the Brexit crisis can only be solved by the British people,” he said.

 “But the only way to break the Brexit deadlock once and for all is a public vote in a referendum.
-A general election might well fail to solve this Brexit chaos.”
+A general election could fail to solve Brexit chaos.”

-He will also argue that it is not too late for Labour to win back Remain voters put off by confusion over the party’s position on Brexit, if they were to commit clearly to campaign to stay in the EU.
+He argued that it was not too late for Labour to win back Remain voters put off by confusion over the party’s position on Brexit, if they were to commit clearly to campaign to stay in the EU.

-“My experience on the doorstep tells me most of those who’ve deserted us over our Brexit policy did so with deep regret and would greatly prefer to come back; they just want us to take an unequivocal position that whatever happens we’ll fight to remain, and to sound like we mean it,” he will say.
+“My experience on the doorstep tells me most of those who’ve deserted us over our Brexit policy did so with deep regret and would greatly prefer to come back; they just want us to take an unequivocal position that, whatever happens, we’ll fight to remain, and to sound like we mean it,” he said.

 Conservative Party chairman James Cleverly said Mr Watson’s comments showed Labour was determined to cancel the 2016 referendum result.